EXAMINATION CONTENT AND IMPORTANT INSTRUCTIONS

 2.6 Use of communication skills

-2.7 Classroom interaction Evaluation of lecture
+2.7 Classroom interaction

 2.8 Closing of lecture

-2.9 Safety and infection control
+2.9 Safety and Infection Control

 Proctor Verbal Instruction - Read if candidate has indicated they have completed the section before the timing has elapsed:

 “The candidate has indicated they have completed this section of the examination.
-We will now proceed.”

-Proctor Verbal Instruction – Read if the timer goes off before the candidate has indicated they have completed the section:
+Proctor Verbal Instruction- Read if the timer goes off before the candidate has indicated they have completed the section:

-“Please stop lecturing.
 We will now proceed.”

-“You will be presenting your demonstration on __________________________.
+“You will be presenting your demonstration on ____________.

 You will have 10 minutes to remove any materials that you no longer need from the previous section and set up for your demonstration.